 Probiotics are available in the form of natural food and supplements which come in the form of tablets or capsules.

 The best sources come from natural rich foods such as yogurt, natto, miso, kombucha, kimchi, pickles, sauerkraut, and tempeh.

 Probiotics supplements differ from each other significantly and may even contain completely different strains or the types of bacteria.

 Lactobacillus, Bifidobacterium, Saccharomyces, Enterococcus, Streptococcus, Pediococcus, Leuconostoc, Bacillus, and Escherichia coli are some of the best-known good bacteria strains used in probiotics.
 You must carefully read the label of a supplement to know which strain it contains before making a purchase.

 How Can I Get More Probiotics?

-You can get more probiotics by either taking probiotic supplements that come in the form of capsules or pills or by increasing your intake of food rich in probiotics.
-As a general rule of thumb, foods that have undergone fermentation process are rich in probiotics.
+You can get more probiotics by either taking supplements that come in the form of capsules or pills or by increasing your intake of food rich in probiotics.
+As a general rule of thumb, fermented foods that have undergone fermentation process are a good option.

 We want to conclude this article by summarizing some basic facts about digestive enzymes and probiotics.
 Enzymes are natural proteins produced by several glands in our body, whereas probiotics are the good bacteria that are only found in the gastrointestinal tract.
 Our body can produce enzymes, but probiotics cannot be produced by the body naturally, so you have to take food rich in probiotics or probiotic supplements to deal with any deficiency of probiotics in the gut.

 It may not be right to compare enzymes with probiotics as it would amount to comparing apples with oranges.
 Both play a vital role in the digestion process and are essential for gut health.
 But it would help if you considered them as complementing each other's role so it can't be said that one is better than the other one.